AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-cannot-generate-from-PDF.md

 title: "Proofs: Cannot create proof from PDF"
 description: "When a user attempts to create a proof from a PDF, the proof does not generate, and the user sees a message that the proof generation has failed."
 hidefromtoc: yes
-feature: DIgital Content and Documents
+feature: Digital Content and Documents
 ---

 # Proofs: Cannot create proof from PDF